yell0wsuit/MARIOFont/README.md

 ## MARIOMAKER.otf
 ![image](https://i.imgur.com/X3wnM0K.png)

 This is the official font of Super Mario Maker 2, used in its logo and most of the UI.
-Last updated on 11/28/2018.
+Version 1.3, last updated on 11/28/2018.
 Extracted from [yuzu emulator](https://github.com/yuzu-emu/yuzu), and decompressed from [WOFF](https://en.wikipedia.org/wiki/Web_Open_Font_Format) to its original format, OTF.

 **Mario Maker vs. Mario Maker 2 font**
 In Super Mario Maker, the font is called `MARIO30th` instead (found in [SCHOLASTIC's Super Mario Maker 3DS PDF](http://www.scholastic.com/nintendo/gamedesign/pdfs/fullteacherguide.pdf)).